 ICD-10 Code for Alcohol Use Disorder

-- Inability to control alcohol consumption.
+- Inability to control the amount consumed.

-- Continued use despite negative consequences.
+- Continued use despite experiencing negative consequences.

-- Increased tolerance and withdrawal symptoms.
+- Development of tolerance and withdrawal symptoms.

 - Impairment in social, occupational, or recreational activities.

-Common Related ICD-10 Codes
+Related ICD-10 Codes for Alcohol Use

 - F10.11: Alcohol abuse, in remission

-- F10.120: Alcohol abuse with intoxication, uncomplicated
+- F10.120: Alcohol abuse with uncomplicated intoxication

 - F10.14: Alcohol abuse with alcohol-induced mood disorder